Domochip/WDS18B20/README.md

 WirelessDS18B20 offers you some webpages in order to configure it :

-- `http://IP/` return you the current status of the module :
+- `Status` return you the current status of the module :

 ![status screenshot](https://raw.github.com/Domochip/Wireless-DS18B20-Bus/master/img/status.png)

-- `http://IP/config` allows you to change configuration (Wifi and 1-Wire buses (only non-ESP01)) :
+- `Config` allows you to change configuration (Wifi and 1-Wire buses (on non-ESP01)) :

 ![config screenshot](https://raw.github.com/Domochip/Wireless-DS18B20-Bus/master/img/config.png)